crosspeaksoftware/woo-address-book/readme.txt

 Gives your customers the option to store multiple billing and shipping addresses and retrieve them on checkout.
 Addresses can be updated and modified quickly and easily in /my-account/, or saved as part of the checkout process.

+There is a demo setup at https://woo-address-book.hallme.com if you would like to try this plugin out with a demo store.

 = Settings =

 The settings for this plugin are located in WooCommerce General settings: WooCommerce -> Settings -> General.